-In his end of year review, former football star turned pundit, Gary Neville stated “For 20 years, I played in a club that was totally mentally secure, with a manager who was completely sure of himself.
+Gary Neville, former Manchester United soccer star now sports pundit, once stated “For 20 years, I played in a club that was totally mentally secure, with a manager who was completely sure of himself.
 I understand what mental toughness is.
 We didn’t have a psychologist, not once.
 In this season’s Premier League, I think Chelsea are the ones with the mental strength.

 Neville was writing about Sir Alex Ferguson.
-Like him or not, most will agree that his record as a manager and a leader is exceptional. and its clear that Neville saw Mental Toughness as the cornerstone of that success.
-So its appropriate to release the first of our new series of case studies.
+If you liked him or not, most will agree that his record as a manager and a leader is quite exceptional, both in its longevity and in his remarkable achievements with not one but two clubs.
+Its also clear that Neville saw Mental Toughness as the cornerstone of that success.
+Its a more than useful case study.

-Alec Ferguson is a master of mental toughness.
+Alec Ferguson was, and is, a master of mental toughness.
 One of the most successful Football Managers ever he firstly transformed a Scottish football team, Aberdeen, against the odds, into one of the leading clubs in Europe before creating a dynasty with Manchester United which won every trophy worth winning regularly over the space of 26 years.
 Often achieving this with a squad who would be described as competent but not special.
-Illustrating perfectly the ability to help others “be the best that they can be” which is the essence of Mental Toughness.
+Illustrating perfectly the ability to help others “be the best version of themselves that they can be” which, of course, is the essence of Mental Toughness.

-When we look at the Control elements he showed the sense of “can do” and transferred that to his players.
-He always believed he could achieve and that he was in control of the success factors.
+When we look at the Control elements he showed the sense of self worth often described as a “can do” attitude and transferred that to his players.
+He always believed he could achieve his goals and that he was in control of the success factors.
 In terms of Emotional Control, his range of emotional display is legendary.
 From “the hairdryer” where he would leave a player in no doubt about his disappointment to being described as a “father figure” by the same player.
+Its interesting to note that most former players refer to his capacity to mange his emotions according to the player.

 A unique example of this was something called “Fergie Time”.
 He realised that players tended to lose concentration in the last 15 minutes of a match and this created opportunity score goals and win games.
 And it worked.
 He coached his players to make the most out of the final 10-15 minutes of the match and over time developed the tactic of standing on the touchline and gesturing towards his watch.